hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 Image credit: [Nguyen et al, Nat Communications](https://www.nature.com/articles/s41467-023-37126-3#Abs1)

 Now, let us compare and contrast the results from `DESeq2` and `FindMarkers` to see the practical implications of the questions we answered above.
-In particular, focusing on how many cells express a gene and the effect of biological replicates.
+In particular, we will focus on how many cells express a gene and the effect of biological replicates.

 ## Comparing DGE results